LunaMystic/CourseProject/README.md

 pip install pipeline
 ```

-A windows user can probably run it using the same commands, provided they have python and pip installed, however it is not recommended.
+A windows user can probably run it using the same commands in a command prompt, provided they have python and pip installed, however it is not recommended/tested.
 We suggest using WSL or a VM.

 To install the extension:
 Open Chrome